ramonjlongiii/gmail2zimbra/README.md

 gmail2zimbra
 ============

-A handy script to automate email domain migrations from Gmail to Zimbra.
+A handy script to automate email domain migrations from Gmail to Zimbra using imapsync.

 # Script:
 gmail2zimbra.sh